CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 - **Rigth Bottom:** Binned OFF Events

 #### Scaled Flows
-When backpropagation is applied at four different scales of optical flow, we adjust the motion values (optical flow) for each scale.
-For example, if an image is resized to be twice as large, the motion of each pixel also doubles.
-To ensure the motion stays accurate, we scale the optical flow values to match the size of the image at each scale.
-This way, the optical flow at each scale correctly represents the motion for that specific scale.
+When backpropagation is applied across four different scales of optical flow, we adjust the motion values (optical flow) to align with each scale.
+For instance, if an image is resized to double its original size, the motion of each pixel also doubles.
+To maintain accuracy, we scale the optical flow values proportionally to the size of the image at each scale.
+This adjustment ensures that the optical flow at each scale accurately represents the motion for that specific scale.

 ```python
 def get_scaled_tensors(tensor):